-Offering educational focuses in everything from aerodynamics to structural design to autonomous control systems, the 4+1 aerospace program lets students earn a BSE-MS in just five years.
+Offering educational focuses in everything from aerodynamics to structural design to autonomous control systems, the Accelerated Master’s aerospace program lets students earn a BSE-MS in just five years.

-Note: The GRE is not a requirement for this degree.
+Note: The GRE is waived as a requirement for the Accelerated Master’s program.

 Students will have the opportunity to complete up to 12 graduate credit hours during their senior year.
 Aerospace engineering students can share up to 9 credit hours and reserve 3 credit hours.
 Shared credits will apply both towards the students undergraduate and graduate degree requirements.
 Reserved credit hours will only apply towards the student’s graduate degree requirements.

 We recommend meeting with your assigned undergraduate advisor to discuss your course options that will satisfy your Accelerated Master’s program requirements.